TrubkaU/obsidian/Algoritm complexity.md

-During researchin the [[00 Algoritm]] complexity, I was found the good article, that displays a good table, that provides most popular data structures and simple operations and the complexity for those: https://www.bigocheatsheet.com/
+During research in the [[00 Algoritm]] complexity, I found the good article, that displays a good table, that provides the most popular data structures and simple operations and the complexity for those: https://www.bigocheatsheet.com/